 - Modified brilliant cut refers to other shapes cut in the same pattern as the round brilliant and includes: oval, pear, marquise, and heart.
 Since they’re all cut in the same pattern as round, they’re very close in brilliance.

 - Mixed cut usually combines the pattern of a brilliant on top and a step cut on the bottom.
-Princess, cushion and radiant diamonds are mixed cuts.
+Princess, cushion and radiant are mixed cuts.